 Failing to file your case within the time allowed by the applicable statute of limitations can result in a dismissal of your lawsuit.
 This means that the person responsible for your accident would not have to pay any compensation to you.
 This is the case regardless of the extent of your injuries or how clear the other person’s responsibility for your injuries might be.

 Do Not Give Up Until You Speak with Your Personal Injury Lawyer

 In both New Mexico and Texas law, there are a few exceptions to the statutes of limitations.
 These exceptions might permit you to file a personal injury lawsuit even though the statute of limitations might appear to have passed.
-Speak with Flores, Tawney & Acosta, P.C. as soon as possible to determine whether your lawsuit can proceed.
+Speak with Flores, Tawney & Acosta, P.C. as soon as possible to determine if your lawsuit can proceed without adhering to the New Mexico Statute of Limitations for personal injury.
 We work hard on behalf of our clients to help them achieve the financial recovery they need.
-Schedule your initial consultation with us by contacting our Las Cruces office at (575) 222-1000 or our El Paso office at (915) 308-1000.
+Schedule your initial consultation with us by contacting our Las Cruces office at (575) 222-1000 or by sending us a message.